Laurie Bolton's Involvement with Exercise Tiger

 My father was his older brother and he served in the U.S. Navy during WWII.
 Our family really didn’t know exactly what happened to my uncle until 1994, when we watched a documentary on national television with WWII veterans speaking about what happened to them in Exercise Tiger.
 I contacted one of the veterans who survived from the tank deck on LST 531, Pvt.
 John Perry, and he told me what happened during the early morning hours of April 28, 1944, as well as Dr. Eugene Eckstam, the chief medical officer who survived from LST 507.
 Because my family never really knew what took place, and un uncle's body was not recovered, my grandmother held out hope until the war was over that maybe he had been captured by the Germans and might still be alive.
 My grandparents grieved for the son they lost until their dying day.

 I began attending the Exercise Tiger reunions in 1994 and subsequent years.
 In 2003, I began hosting reunions for Exercise Tiger and brought over some veterans and family members to England and Normandy for the 60th Anniversary in 2004, the 65th Anniversary in 2009, and a journey with veterans and family members for the beginning of 70th Anniversary Year in 2013.
 It has been very rewarding and an honor to meet these men and the families.
 It has helped with the feelings of loss I felt in losing an uncle I never knew.
 I traveled to Slapton Sands in 2014 to pay tribute to those who perished on the actual 70th Anniversary and to unveil a plaque in honor of Ken Small.
 I returned in 2015 for the 71st Anniversary with an Exercise Tiger Veteran and his nephew, along with five family members and their friend from the USA.
 In 2019, for the 75th anniversary, 16 family members of survivors, and those lost, traveled with me to Slapton Sands, England, to remember our loved ones who perished.
 Fourteen more family members traveling on their own joined us for the 75th anniversary memorial service held on April 28, 2019, which had 500 persons in attendance.
 It was so rewarding to have 29 American family members of three generations present, so the remembrance can continue in future years.
-I continue to attend the memorial service every year to represent those who cannot be present.
+For the past 20 years, I have continued to attend the memorial service at the Sherman Tank Memorial almost every year, to represent those who cannot be there.
+I will be making one final journey with family members for the 80th anniversary service which was held on April 28, 2024.
+My journeys to Slapton Sands, England, and Normandy, with survivors and family members, have been the most rewarding of my life.
+I will continue to dedicate my efforts on behalf to those who died, and survived, personally, and through Exercise Tiger Memorial, Ltd, so we can continue to provide information to family members who seek information on their loved ones.

 On Slapton Sands Beach with Survivors in 2004